Are you ready to cut down?

 Ever put your recycling out and wondered how you managed to get through so many bottles of wine and beer in only a week?
-Or maybe you’ve suffered from one too many mid-week hangovers at work.
+Or maybe you’ve suffered from one too many mid-week hangovers at work and really regretted having drunk so much the night before.
 If so, now might be the time to take a look at your drinking.

 Reducing your alcohol intake has loads of feel-good benefits.
 It’s good for your health, great for your relationships and can even have a positive impact on your sex life.
 And the good news is that there are plenty of practical ways you can start to cut down.

 The first step is to look honestly at how much you already drink.
 If you’ve come to this page straight from our online unit calculator or MyDrinkaware then you’ll already have a good idea.
 Getting an understanding of the amount you drink and what that equals in alcohol units and calories, and how that compares to the government’s lower risk guidelines, is a quick and easy way to decide whether it’s time to cut down.